Mary-xl/MarysBlog/_posts/2019-10-06-Stereo-Reconstruction-of-Small-Plants.md

     - Point cloud processing
 ---

-_In 2014, I joined a research organization focusing on using computer vision technologies for plant phenotyping research.
-I worked as a research engineer focusing on developing software tools/ processing pipelines to process and analysis visual information to understand plant development._
+_In 2014, I joined a research organization that mainly uses computer vision technologies for plant phenotyping research.
+I worked as a research engineer focusing on developing software tools/ processing pipelines to process and analysis visual information to understand plant development.
+The following is part of a research project I led from 2015-2016 (I only include published dataset here).
+Please cite the paper at the bottom if you need to use any information from this article._

 ## Introduction